dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ## Prerequisites

-* You will need a Mac OS computer that runs OS X 10.8.5 or later and has the XCode toolset version 5 or later installed.
+* You will need a Mac OS computer that runs OS X 10.8.5 or later and has the Xcode toolset version 5 or later installed.

 * Review the [Intune App SDK for iOS License Terms](https://github.com/msintuneappsdk/ms-intune-app-sdk-ios/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20for%20iOS%20.pdf).
 Print and retain a copy of the license terms for your records.
-By downloading and using Intune App SDK for iOS you agree to such license terms.
+By downloading and using the Intune App SDK for iOS, you agree to such license terms.
 If you do not accept them, do not use the software.

 ## What’s in the SDK